MehdiGolchin/seul/README.md

 [![Build Status](https://circleci.com/gh/MehdiGolchin/seul.png?style=shield)](https://circleci.com/gh/MehdiGolchin/seul) [![Coverage Status](https://coveralls.io/repos/github/MehdiGolchin/seul/badge.svg?branch=master)](https://coveralls.io/github/MehdiGolchin/seul?branch=master) [![Packagist](https://img.shields.io/packagist/l/doctrine/orm.svg)](https://github.com/MehdiGolchin/seul/blob/master/LICENSE)

-Seul is a simple Task Runner for your monorepos.
-It is a French word that means *alone*.
+Seul is a simple Task Runner for monorepos.
+It doesn't need lots of configuration, and you can install and learn it in less than five minutes.

+### But What Is a Monorepo?
+To understand what a monorepo is, Imagine you are working on a large-scale project which consists of tons of components.
+You might choose to have a new repository for each one because in this manner you divide your project into smaller chunks which means fast cloning, better access control, and tidier workspace.
+However, it also means you're going to have a hard time with debugging your dependencies and managing lots of repositories.

+Well, dividing a big project into smaller modules is inevitable, although you can keep the related components in a mono repository.
+A monorepo is merely a repository that contains some associated projects.

+### What Is Seul?
+In contrast to the straightforward concept of monorepo, creating and managing a monorepo is not an easy task for JavaScript developers.

 ### Install
 Seul has not yet been released.
-But if you are curious about that, please follow the [Clone & Build section](#clone--build).
+But you can build & use it on your computer, please follow the [Clone & Build section](#clone--build) section.

 ### Create a Monorepo
 A monorepo has a straightforward structure.
 In fact, all you need is a packages directory.
 As its name implies it contains all of your node modules.

 ```shell